stephen-zhao/sophii.co/README.md

 </script>
 ```

-or place a self-executing function at the end of the HTML body, like so:
+or place a self-executing function at the end of the HTML body, like so (this is browser-native):

 ```html
 <html>